 Bring a cross body purse, keeping the zipper towards your body.
 It’s harder to snatch and can be kept in front of you.

 A what?
 I never heard of this before either, but a friend recommended it to me.
-I bought it embarrassingly because it was kind of cute and I like headbands, but it proved its utility by day 3.
+I bought it because it was kind of cute (ugh) and I like headbands, but it proved its utility by day 3.
 So what is it?
-It’s like a bandana, but made of a single piece of cloth.
+It’s like a bandanna, but made of a single piece of cloth.
 The packaging advertises myriad uses (18 of them), but I additionally found it wildly useful for carrying and hiding things.